SathvikMuddarsu/Brain-Tumor-Detection-using-DL/README.md

 | Pituitary | 0.99 | 1.00 | 1.00 |
 | No tumor | 0.97 | 1.00 | 0.98 |

 Glioma is the hardest class to recognize (recall 0.84) and is most often confused with meningioma — visible in the confusion matrix below.
-This is a known, clinically-recognized difficulty: glioma and meningioma can present with visually overlapping features on certain slices.
+This is a known, Glioma is the hardest class to recognize (recall 0.84) and is most often confused with meningioma, as visible in the confusion matrix below.
 <p align="center">
   <img
     src="https://github.com/user-attachments/assets/4c85d52a-83a7-4b2c-a7c1-635e86bc9e06"